-E. Chronic and acute illness F. What are the effect of exercise?
+D. Balanced diet E. Chronic and acute illness F. What are the effect of exercise?
 G. What are the effect of excessive substance use?
-D. Balanced diet What is a balanced diet?
+D. Balan ced diet What is a balanced diet?
 Diet that contains the correct nutrients in the right proportions to keep out bodies and minds healthy.
 It is also a lifestyle choice Choosing to eat too much or too little might make us less able to take all the opportunities that life offers.
-Overweight or under weight may: • Be prone to illness and conditions • Have their life expectancy reduced • Be less able to exercise effectively • Miss out on learning experiences • Miss out on some sporting activities • Be less successful in job interviews • Feel embarrassed and self-conscious about their appearance in social situations.
-Essential parts of a healthy diet: • Fats (saturated and unsaturated) • Carbohydrates (sugars and starches) • Minerals • Vitamins • Proteins Eat well guide says you should eat: Eat at least 5 portions of a variety of fruit and vegetables every day.
+Overweight or under weight may: • Be prone to illness and conditions • Have their life expectancy reduced • Be less able to exercise effectively • Miss out on learning experiences • Miss out on some sporting activities • Be less successful in job interviews • Feel embarrassed and self-conscious about their appearance in social situations. • Fats (saturated and unsaturated) • Carbohydrates (sugars and starches) • Minerals • Vitamins • Proteins Eat well guide say you shou eat: Eat at least 5 portions of a variety of fruit and vegetables every day.
 Base meals on potatoes, bread, rice, pasta or other starchy carbohydrates; choosing wholegrain versions where possible.
 Have some dairy or dairy alternatives (such as soya drinks); choosing lower fat and lower sugar options.
 Eat some beans, pulses, fish, eggs, meat and other proteins (including 2 portions of fish every week, one of which should be oily).
 Choose unsaturated oils and spreads and eat in small amounts.
 Drink 6-8 cups/glasses of fluid a day.
-If you eat more than you need: The body will store food as fat and this can lead to: Obesity, heart disease, high blood pressure, Strokes, Tooth decay or cancer If you eat less than The body does not get enough nutrients to grow and develop properly and this can lead to:
+If you eat more than you need n The body will store food as fat and this can lead to: Obesity, heart disease, high blood pressure, Strokes, Tooth decay or cancer 16 The hady does not not enough nectain to be every and develop properly and this can lead to: